shurcooL/trayhost/README.md

 Platform Support
 ----------------

--	OS X - Fully implemented and supported.
+-	macOS - Fully implemented and supported.
 -	Linux - Not implemented.
 -	Windows - Not implemented.

 Notes
 -----

-On OS X, for Notification Center user notifications to work, your Go binary that uses `trayhost` must be a part of a standard OS X app bundle.
+On macOS, for Notification Center user notifications to work, your Go binary that uses `trayhost` must be a part of a standard macOS app bundle.

 Here's a minimal layout of an app bundle: